Hierarchical Decision Making Based on Structural Information Principles: Evaluation and Discussion

-In this subsection, we compare the SIRD mechanism with state-of-the-art MARL algorithms using the SMAC benchmark's easy, hard, and super hard map categories.
-We denote our proposed SIRD in our prior work as 'SIRD$_{pr}$'.
-Table \ref{table:twr} summarizes the comparative results, highlighting performances above $10.00\%$ and their deviations in each map category.
-Our SIRD mechanism outperforms baseline algorithms with an improvement of up to $6.66\%$ in average value and a decrease of up to $88.26\%$ in deviation, which are indicative of its performance advantages on policy quality and stability.
-The action abstraction based on the structural information principles enable automatic and effective role discovery, promoting cooperative abilities among agents and eliminating dependence on sensitive hyperparameters.
-These improvements are particularly notable in hard-exploration scenarios, such as on hard and super-hard maps.
+In this subsection, we compare the SIRD method with state-of-the-art MARL algorithms across SMAC maps in the easy, hard, and super-hard categories.
+Table \ref{tab: sird twr} summarizes the average win rates (above $10.00$) and their standard deviations for each map category.
+SIRD outperforms all baseline algorithms, achieving up to a $5.19\%$ improvement in average reward and a reduction of up to $88.26\%$ in standard deviation, highlighting its performance advantages in both learning effectiveness and stability.
+By leveraging structural information principles, our action abstraction mechanism facilitates automatic role discovery, improving agent cooperation and reducing reliance on sensitive hyperparameters.
+These improvements are particularly evident in challenging exploration scenarios, such as the hard and super-hard maps.

-Furthermore, we compare the SIRD mechanism with baseline algorithms across all $14$ SMAC maps to demonstrate their overall performance.
-Figure \ref{fig:awr_nbm} displays the average test win rate and the number of maps where each MARL algorithm performs best at different stages of policy learning.
-As Figure \ref{fig:awr_nbm}(left) illustrates, the SIRD not only shows superior overall performance but also achieves faster convergence compared to the baselines.
-Remarkably, the SIRD maintains the highest average test win rate throughout the last $60\%$ of the learning process until achieving a final win rate of $96.7\%$, which exceeds the second-best (ACE at $92.73\%$) and the third-best (QPLEX at $90.99\%$) by $3.97\%$ and $5.71\%$, respectively.
-This enhanced performance, particularly in policy quality and learning efficiency, stems from effective exploration within the identified action subsets.
-Figure \ref{fig:awr_nbm}(right) reveals that SIRD secures the best final policy in almost half the maps ($6$ out of $14$), significantly surpassing the baselines.
+Furthermore, we compare the SIRD method with baseline algorithms across all $14$ SMAC maps to evaluate their overall performance.
+Figure \ref{fig: awr_nbm} presents the average test win rate and the number of maps where each MARL algorithm leads in performance at different stages of policy learning.
+As shown in Figure \ref{fig: awr_nbm} (left), SIRD surpasses all baselines and achieves faster convergence.
+Remarkably, SIRD maintains the highest average test win rate throughout the last $60\%$ of the learning process, achieving a final win rate of $96.7\%$, which exceeds the second-best (ACE at $92.73\%$) and the third-best (QPLEX at $90.99\%$) by $3.97\%$ and $5.71\%$, respectively.
+This enhanced performance, particularly in policy quality and learning efficiency, stems from SIRD’s effective exploration of action subsets identified via its action abstraction mechanism.
+Figure \ref{fig: awr_nbm} (right) shows that SIRD achieves the best final policy in nearly half the maps ($6$ out of $14$), significantly outperforming the baselines.